valboldakov/design-patterns/README.md

 - Favor Composition Over Inheritance.
 - Favor Loose Coupling of the Interacting Objects.
 - Classes should be closed for modification but open for extension.
+- High-level classes shouldn’t depend on low-level classes.
+Both should depend on abstractions.

 ## Strategy Pattern